After successful compilation with the appropriate target you can launch

 This pauses execution before any AI Engine kernels

 have started because the graph has not been run.
 To exit GDB type

 help for more

 Setting a breakpoint can be done in multiple ways.
-One method is to use the following syntax.
+One method uses the following syntax:

 c) the debugger runs until the breakpoint in

 breakpoint is reached it is possible to examine local stack variables and function

 arguments.
 The following table shows some commonly used GDB instructions to allow

 ||Reports the function call stack at the current breakpoint.|